dkoh12/agenticai/a2a/README.md

 ollama pull llama3.2
 ```

-### Agent Conversations Too Long
+### Agent Conversations Taking Too Long
-- Adjust `max_consecutive_auto_reply` parameter
+- Agents thinking extensively means they're working properly
-- Use more specific termination conditions
+- The `🧠 Thinking...` indicates real agent processing
-- Set clearer agent instructions
+- `🔧 Using Ask question to coworker` shows A2A communication happening

 ## 💡 Next Steps

-1. **Run the examples** to see A2A communication in action
+1. **Run the examples** to see real A2A communication in action
 2. **Experiment** with different agent personalities and roles
 3. **Compare** with the LangGraph examples in `../langchain-langgraph/`
-4. **Combine approaches** - use LangGraph for workflows, AutoGen for collaborative stages
+4. **Create custom crews** with your own agent combinations

 The future of AI is agents working together autonomously! 🚀